nightlxight/discord-bots/README.md

 <!-- CONTRIBUTING -->
 ## Contributing

-Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
+Contributions are what make the open source community such an amazing place to be learn, inspire, and make.
 Any contributions you make are **greatly appreciated**.

 1. Fork the project
 2. Clone the project